eaesquivelg/AmphibiaPhyologeny/README.md

 The **axolotl (*Ambystoma mexicanum*)** has long fascinated scientists due to its unique **neotenic life history**, in which individuals retain larval traits such as external gills and an aquatic lifestyle throughout adulthood.
 Its extraordinary capacity for **limb and spinal cord regeneration**, as well as its use as a model organism in developmental biology, makes it a central reference point in this project.

-Several of the genes included in our analysis — particularly members of the *HOX*, *FGF*, *PAX*, and *TBX* families — have been studied in the context of **axolotl limb development and regeneration** (Gardiner et al., 1995).
+Several of the genes included in my analysis — particularly members of the *HOX*, *FGF*, *PAX*, and *TBX* families — have been studied in the context of **axolotl limb development and regeneration** (Gardiner et al., 1995).
 The conservation of these pathways across amphibians led us to wonder how widely these developmental signals are preserved in other lineages, and how gene-level evolutionary patterns relate to species-level divergence.

 ![Axolotl](https://upload.wikimedia.org/wikipedia/commons/1/15/Axolotl_ambystoma_mexicanum_anfibio_ASAG.jpg)